entroform/style-chemistry/README.md

 ## Mixtures

 Mixtures is the final level of abstraction in Style Chemistry.
-Similar to Compounds, you are free to define your own Sets and/or SuperSets, but now you can use Compound and Elements Getters in your set values.
+Similar to Compounds, it is optional and you are free to define your own Sets and/or SuperSets, but now you can use Compound and Elements Getters in your set values.